ionic-enterprise/tutorials/docs/portals/training/web/03-pub-sub.md

 sidebar_position: 3
 ---

-Portals offer a seamless means of communication between web and native code via a <a href="https://ionic.io/docs/portals/for-web/portals-plugin" target="_blank">publish/subscribe interface</a>.
+Portals offers a seamless means of communication between web and native code via a <a href="https://ionic.io/docs/portals/for-web/portals-plugin" target="_blank">publish/subscribe interface</a>.
 This mechanism, commonly known as pub/sub, is primarily used for broadcasting messages from the web to native subscribers.
 However, it supports the reverse flow, enabling web code to subscribe and handle messages from native code.

 Pub/sub communication works well for simple UI actions, like initiating native navigation or triggering native dialogs.

 ## Overview